vahidhedayati/modaldynamix/README.md

-divId -> This is the divId put above your main form that contains the modalbox itself and the form within it title -> hover title of your new button value -> display text in the button
+divId -> This is the divId put above your main form that contains the modalbox itself and the form within it title -> hover title of your new button value -> display text in the button style -> css style you wish to set the button - above exmaples use bootstrap btn btn-{type} values..
 ```